SnowLeopard-AI/playground_datasets/README.md

 ## About Snow Leopard

 [Snow Leopard](https://www.snowleopard.ai/) is an AI-powered data retrieval platform that helps you build business-critical AI Agents using your business data with real-time data retrieval from structured data sources (SQL databases, data warehouses, etc.) on-demand.
-No setup, no ETL, and no iteration for weeks/months on contexxt engineering. **Zero to ad-hoc data retrieval in minutes!**
+No setup, no ETL, and no iteration for weeks/months on context engineering. **Zero to ad-hoc data retrieval in minutes!**

 Learn more about the playground [**here**](https://blog.snowleopard.ai/p/announcing-snow-leopards-self-service).